brxmedia/easy-sass-autocompile/README.md

 After you installed the right Sass version for you case, make sure you get the path to your `sass.js` or `sass-dart.js`. *Node: these names can change depenting on your installation.
 The extention can only use the Javascript installations of Sass.*

+## ToDo

+The next thing will be a built in autoprefixer such as postCSS autoprefixer.
+The Dependency is already set, but not fully implemented yet :)

 **Enjoy!**